Sarijen/ST7567-C-driver-for-RP2040/README.md

 cmake ..
 make
 ```
-3. Flash the .uf2 located in the same directory
+3. Flash the .uf2 located in the same directory.

 ### Integrating into your codebase
 1. TO-DO